FREE SHIPPING/RETURNS ON

 Lauren Dawson is a postdoctoral fellow of Animal Biosciences at the University of Guelph.

-Cats are popular pets: There are an estimated 200 million pet cats worldwide, which more than the number of pet dogs.
-Cats live in about 38 percent of Canadian households, 25.4 percent of American households, and 25 per cent of European households.
+There are more domesticated pet cats than pet dogs!
+Cats live in about 38 percent of Canadian households, 25.4 percent of American households, and 25 percent of European households.

 Despite the popularity of cats, as anyone who has been around a feline knows, reading their sentiments isn’t always an easy task.
 One minute they can be seeking your affection, and the next they can be swatting at you without any apparent warning.
 This leads to the question: Are cats just jerks or are they simply misunderstood?